List of Marvel Comics characters: I: Icarus

 It was later revealed that Jay was actually tricked by William Stryker into giving up his wings, in exchange for his friends safety.
 Jay called him to inform the location of his friends, Stryker betrayed him by planting and activating a bomb to kill the students.
 Many of the de-powered students died in the blast.
-When Jay confronted William Stryker, Stryker confessed that not only was he responsible for the bombing on the bus but he was also responsible for the death of Julia Cabot, having given the other Cabots the armor.
+When Jay confronted Stryker, Stryker confessed that not only was he responsible for the bombing on the bus but he was also responsible for the death of Julia Cabot, having given the other Cabots the armor.
 Stryker then proceeded to shoot Jay.
 Icarus was then shown dying with Nimrod deciding whether or not to finish him off.
 Nimrod left Jay alone, calculating that he was already mortally wounded.
 After that, Icarus was found dead by Ms. Marvel and Iron Man in Stryker's church with his hand in a position of writing, he was able to write "NIMR" plus half of the "O" with his own blood before he died.

-Later, a memorial service was held for Icarus, as well as all of the other students who had died.
-The memorial was attended by the X-Men and Icarus's family including Husk, Aero, Cannonball and their mother Lucinda.
+Icarus is among the many mutants who are resurrected by the Five following the foundation of Krakoa as a sovereign nation.

-Following the foundation of a mutant state on Krakoa by Charles and his allies, Jay was reborn on the island thanks to The Five, a group of mutants able to combine their powers into a process of resurrection.
-He is shown living in the Akademos Habitat along with his siblings Sam, Paige and Melody.
+Powers and abilities of Icarus

-During the "Judgment Day" storyline, Icarus was among the mutants that were hunted by Kraven the Hunter.
-Before he was slain, Icarus told Kraven the Hunter that Wolverine is the best among the mutants.
+Believed to be descended from the ancient race of Cheyarafim mutants, Icarus possesses red feathered, angel-like wings which allow flight and produce regenerative enzymes allowing him to recover from normally fatal injuries.
+His voice is capable of producing sonic frequency beyond the range of human capability as well as creating multiple sounds or voices at once.